Horovod vs Luigi

 - What is this tool?

-- Horovod is an open-source framework for optimizing distributed deep learning training.
+- Horovod is an open-source framework for optimizing distributed deep learning training across GPUs and nodes.

 - How much does it cost?